wali-ku/BWLOCK-GPU/README.md

 ```

 5. Reboot the system.
 Go to the BWLOCK-GPU git repository
 6. Setup the benchmarks used in BWLOCK++ evaluation.
-This is automated by the following script [script]( ./benchmarks/RUN-ME.sh).
+This is automated by the following [script]( ./benchmarks/RUN-ME.sh).
 Please note that this requires an active internet connection.
 ```bash
 cd benchmarks
 ./RUN-ME.sh